-- High performance computing is administered by the Office of Research Computing within OCIO.
+- · High performance computing is administered by the Office of Research Computing within OCIO.

 - The OCIO Herndon Data Center in Herndon, VA houses the high performance computing cluster, Hydra.

-- The documentation is organized as follows:
+- · The documentation is organized as follows:

 - Overview;

 - Citing/Acknowledging Hydra;

 - What's New;

 - Policies;

-- Moodle Training;
+- Introduction to Hydra Training;

 - Quick Start guide;

 - Reference pages;

+- FAQs;

-- FAQs;Cluster Upgrades
+- Cluster Upgrades

+- The complete documentation can be downloaded as a PDF document (182 pages).